Weet jij waar jouw CBD olie vandaan komt?

 Why one CBD oil is definitely not the same as another CBD oil

-I have a lot of experience with decarboxylated and non-decarboxylated extracts, and my experience is that the pure non- decarboxylated oil from the cannabis plant works many times more effectively than the decarboxylated form.
+I have a lot of experience with decarboxylated and non-decarboxylated extracts, and in my experience, the pure non- decarboxylated oil from the cannabis plant works many times more effectively than the decarboxylated form.

-The CBD as an isolate (crystal) form certainly has only a limited effect.
-An additional problem is that the Synthetic CBD Crystals can hardly be distinguished from plant-based CBD Crystals.
+CBD in its isolate (crystal) form certainly has only limited effectiveness.
+An additional problem is that synthetic CBD crystals are virtually indistinguishable from plant-based CBD crystals.

-In the many scientific trials, over 80% of users of real full-spectrum extracts experience clear improvements.
-In contrast, only a score of 35% with extracts based on isolates (crystals).
+In numerous scientific trials, over 80% of users of true full-spectrum extracts experience significant improvements.
+In contrast, only 35% of users experience improvements with extracts based on isolates (crystals).

-What is interesting to know in this regard is that several extensive placebo studies have shown that the placebo effect on medication is around 30%…
+It is interesting to know that several extensive placebo studies have shown that the placebo effect on medication is around 30%…

 Peter Vermeul, Owner CBD Spain (June 15, 2021)